 General Sales Terms:

 The platform used for selling on Amazon as an individual or smaller business.
 Allows third-party (3P) sellers to manage inventory, shipments, orders, view sales reports, and run advertising campaigns.

 An invite-only platform where Amazon purchases the product directly from the manufacturer or distributor and sells to consumers themselves.
 Vendor Central allows Vendors, or 1P sellers, to view shipments, manage purchase orders, set up promotions and marketing initiatives, and view business reports.

 Fulfilled by Amazon (FBA)

-This is Amazon’s fulfills orders for 3P sellers and allows them to have their products be eligible for Amazon Prime.
-Sellers ship inventory to Amazon Warehouses, where Amazon handles the pick and pack, delivery, and customer service for the order, on the behalf of the seller.
+This is when Amazon fulfills orders for 3P sellers and allows them to have their products be eligible for Amazon Prime.
+Sellers ship inventory to Amazon Warehouses, where Amazon handles the pick and pack, delivery, and customer service for the order on the behalf of the seller.

 Fulfilled by Merchant (FBM)

 This is the standard fulfillment method for 3P sellers who don’t use FBA.
 Qualified sellers can enlist in Seller Fulfilled Prime (see below) which allows them to retain the Prime badge.
 Sellers who are FBM are responsible for shipping every order on time and handling all customer service inquiries.

 Seller Fulfilled Prime (SFP)

 Eligible sellers who use FBM are invited to participate in SFP in order to still offer Prime shipping benefits to Amazon customers.
 In order to be eligible, you must have stellar shipping and handling metrics, be able to deliver within two days to every zip code in the continental US, and respond to all customer inquiries within 24 hours, even on holidays and weekends.